pexels divinetechygirl 1181263 scaled

 In a male-dominated industry, Lisa Su has emerged as one of the most influential leaders in technology.
 As CEO of AMD (Advanced Micro Devices), she led the company’s turnaround, positioning it as a key player in the semiconductor market.

 Few leaders exemplify the power of long-term innovation strategy like Su.
 Her success at AMD demonstrates that women in innovation are not only shaping new industries but also redefining existing ones through smart investments, technological advancements, and strong leadership.
-By doubling down on high-performance computing and AI, she proved that breakthrough innovation isn’t always about disruption—it’s also about strengthening core competencies and executing a clear vision over time.
+By doubling down on high-performance computing and AI, she proved that breakthrough innovation isn’t always about disruption.
+It’s also about strengthening core competencies and executing a clear vision over time.

 The Importance of Diversity in Innovation

 Research consistently shows that diverse teams perform better, particularly in problem-solving and decision-making.
 A study by McKinsey found that gender-diverse teams had a 39% higher profitability than their counterparts (Source: McKinsey).
-When innovation is driven by a homogenous group, blind spots emerge, limiting the potential for new ideas.
-Inclusive teams, on the other hand, challenge conventional thinking and uncover opportunities that may have otherwise been overlooked.
+When innovation is driven by a homogenous group, blind spots emerge, but inclusive teams help to:

 Driving Innovation Forward